-29 Schlenker's (2012) original example involves the universal quantifier 'every' instead of the negative existential 'no' in (43).
+27 Schlenker's (2012) original example involves the universal quantifier 'every' instead of the negative existential 'no' in (45).
 As he points out, 'every teacher who assigned the same grade to each of his students gave some of them an A' is logically equivalent with its alternative 'every teacher who assigned the same grade to each of his students gave all of them an A', and therefore no implicature is predicted to arise in this case as well.
 However, this example allows for the possibility of using a more abstract notion of logical entailment à la Gajewski (2004), which would ignore the identity of predicates involved.
 If Magri makes this move, then Schlenker's 'some'-sentence would not logically entail its 'all'-alternative, opening the possibility of deriving the target implicature.
-The point made with the example in (43) will go through even if Gajewski-type LFs are used because the scope of 'no' is a downward-entailing environment, a fact to which even Gajewski-type entailment is sensitive.
+The point made with the example in (45) will go through even if Gajewski-type LFs are used because the scope of 'no' is a downward-entailing environment, a fact to which even Gajewski-type entailment is sensitive.

-30 Assuming it makes sense to talk about the relevance of properties, as well as propositions.
+28 For the sake of discussion I am assuming it makes sense to talk about the relevance of properties, as well as propositions, although this claim can be plausibly challenged.
+Magri is certainly committed to this assumption.

-31 In principle, there may be more than one reason for a proposition/property to be relevant, but Magri does not make any proposals which can be applied to (43) other than contextual equivalence.
+29 In principle, there may be more than one reason for a proposition/property to be relevant, but Magri does not make any proposals which can be applied to (45) other than contextual equivalence.